 Cosmetology business management programs offer training in all aspects of running a salon, such as scheduling employees, interviewing and hiring, product purchasing, marketing, client relations and business transactions.
 Moreover, some schools offer programs where students can simultaneously earn a cosmetology certificate and the associate's degree.
 Programs may be offered online or on-campus.

 Students entering a cosmetology business management program may need a certificate or diploma in cosmetology, as well as a state board-issued license in cosmetology.
 Some programs may require or recommend professional salon experience prior to admission as well.
 Some schools offer programs where students can simultaneously earn a cosmetology certificate and the associate's degree.

-In the associate's degree program, students take business courses common to any business management program; however, emphasis is also placed on how course topics relate specifically to cosmetology and the salon environment.
-A typical program includes courses such as the following:
+In an associate's degree program, students take business courses common to any business management program; however, emphasis is also placed on how course topics relate specifically to cosmetology and the salon environment.
+Coursework may also include material covering industry-related software and technology so students can learn how to streamline daily activities.
+A typical program includes courses such as:

 - Business planning and organization

 - Mathematics for business and basic bookkeeping and accounting

 Although many degree holders become salon managers, there are several other employment options as well.
 Graduates may consider cosmetology industry careers such as: